Getting Started

 sketch2.add_circle(d=26, pos=(0, 10))

 We add a fillet now.
 We want only the point where the circle and the rectangle meet at a sharp angle.
 The search string “>>X” sorts all points (also called vertices) in positive X direction.
-The “[1]” selects the second point in that list, which is the one we want. “>>X[0]” would select the point where the circle and the rectangle meet at the bottom. “>>X[2]” returns the corners of the rectangle at the right side.
+The “[1]” selects the second point in that list (first in the list has index 0), which is the one we want. “>>X[0]” would select the point where the circle and the rectangle meet at the bottom. “>>X[2]” returns the corners of the rectangle at the right side.
 Here two points are selected, because they both have the same X coordinate.

 ...